 Also, include a short bio about yourself and what you bring to the table.
 List past projects and other relevant experience to ensure the reader (potential lender or business partner) has a good sense of what you’re bringing to the table.

-Once your project is complete and your property has been rehabilitated, it will be time to exit!
+Once your project is complete and your property has been rehabilitated, it is time to sell your rehabbed property!
 In this section you’ll detail your exit strategy.

 For most people, the plan is simple: sell the home for as close to your ARV as possible, if not more.
 You’ll pay off your loan (if you took one out), recoup your rehab costs, and make a tidy profit.
 Listing the home for the right price is a delicate art, but at a good price you’ll likely receive an offer in around one month, depending on the demand in your market.
 After receiving an offer, it typically takes 1-2 months to close, so plan for about 3 months to sell the home if everything goes according to the plan.

 Your exit strategy should also include backup plans should things not go quite as you hoped.
 What if the home doesn’t sell right away?
 Will you rent it out?
 If so, will you need to refinance first?
 Have a plan of attack for every foreseeable circumstance, so you’re not caught off guard when the market doesn’t behave as you expect.